-Here’s a breakdown of these two popular credit protection tools to help you determine which one may be the best fit for your situation.
+Here’s a breakdown of these two popular credit protection tools to help you determine which may be the best fit for your situation.

 |Credit Lock||Credit Freeze|

-|Free of charge, per federal law|
+|Free of charge, per federal law.|

-|Per the Federal Trade Commission (FTC), “If you want a free freeze guaranteed by federal law, then opt for a freeze, not a lock.”||Recommended by the FTC|
+|Is it regulated?||Not regulated by the FTC.
+Per the FTC, “If you want a free freeze guaranteed by federal law, then opt for a freeze, not a lock.”||Regulated by the FTC.|

 You shouldn’t confuse credit locks or credit freezes with fraud alerts.